 Bird's-eye views of Dana Preserve

-Our bird's eye view from the balcony revealed another attractive feature of the reserve: we could see several trailheads nearby.
+Our bird's-eye view from the balcony revealed another attractive feature of the park: we could see several trailheads nearby.
 Perfect for hiking, canyoning, and mountain biking, right?

 Unfortunately, thanks to a knee injury, we couldn't descend the bottom of the canyon and experience the nature and wildlife up close.
 Too bad right?
 Well, it gets worse… We couldn't visit Wadi Mujib for the same reason!
 Two huge disappointments.

 Had my knee cooperated, many of the shorter trails can be explored and hiked unguided.
 However, the park warns that some of the longer hikes would require an experienced Bedouin guide.
 Apparently, people have gotten lost in the wilderness.